troglobit/troglobit.github.io/source/_posts/2015-03-06-inetd-support-in-finit-v1-dot-12.markdown

   turned out to not work so well after all.
 For instance, launching TTYs in a background process completely blocked inetd services from even starting up listening sockets ... proper fork seems to work fine though.
-This is the casue for *yanking* the [1.11] release, below.
+This is the casue for *yanking* the [1.11] release.
 * Trap segfaults caused by external plugins/callbacks in a sub-process.
   This prevents a single programming mistake in by a 3rd party developer from taking down the entire system.
-* Fix Coverity CID 56281: dlopen() resource leak by storing the pointer.
+* Fix Coverity CID 56281: `dlopen()` resource leak by storing the pointer.
 For the time being we do not support unloading plugins.
 * Set hostname early, so bootstrap processes like syslog can use it.
-* Only restart *lost daemons* when recovering from a SIGSTOP/norespawn.
+* Only restart *lost daemons* when recovering from a `SIGSTOP`/norespawn.

 [libuEv]: https://github.com/troglobit/libuev
 [1.11]:   https://github.com/troglobit/finit/compare/1.10...1.11